-- Karmic Death: Greg is killed from a car accident in the car that he raped Jeremy in, and that is the reason Jeremy picked that car to tamper with.
+- Karmic Death: Greg is killed from a car accident in the car that he once assaulted Jeremy in while taking him to school.

 - Laughing Mad: Jeremy after he is moved dorms because he kissed his roommate Willaim.
 Also happens when the police come to say that Greg's car caught fire.